s-0-p-h-i-a/Zodiac_Calculator/Zodiac_v2_0/zodiac_v2_0_Devlog.md

   case 4: element = "Water"; break;
 }
 ```
 ---

-## ✅ Changes from v1.1

-- ✔ Replaced nested day checks with single validation block
-- ✔ Mapped strings (`sign`, `element`, `modality`) from numerical values
-- ✔ Added comments and structural separators for readability
-- ✔ Improved variable scope and reduced clutter
-- ^ Addressed logic duplication from earlier version where input triggered “invalid month” message: now both errors are shown.
-- * Consider converting all `int x(0)` declarations to `int x = 0` format for consistency

----

-## 🛠️ Next Steps

-- Review edge cases in day/month validation logic
-- Prep for refactoring with arrays/enums/structs once learned
-- Modularise with functions once scope and parameter logic is introduced

----

-## 📎 Notes

-- This version is an intentional transition point — combining full manual logic with abstracted representations for easier migration to more advanced C++ concepts.
-- Code structure now more clearly reflects the three phases: **input → computation → output**.
-- Naming updated to v2.0 to reflect the shift toward abstraction.

----

 > ✍️ This dev log was drafted using my raw development notes and code, with AI-assisted formatting and polish.
 All content was reviewed for accuracy.